HannahCondada/Caret-Lab/README.md

-# UI Library
+# Caret Dev Lab

-A storefront for browsing the `@ui-library/ui` component library before a project installs it.
+A storefront for browsing the `@caret-lab/ui` component library before a project installs it.

 ---

-Build **UI Library**, a web app developers use to browse a UI library before they import it.
+Build **Caret Lab**, a web app developers use to browse a UI library before they import it.
 It is a shop window, not a checkout.
 There is no cart, no payment, no account, and no auth.

 UI Library shows what a project will get if it installs this library.
 The things a project actually installs are separate from this website.
 This website only contains and showcases them.